rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                                                             block_migration,
                                                             disk_over_commit)
 {% endhighlight %}

+#### Exploration 19

-We handle some setup here and make a few returns to this code, so let's step through it one at a time.
-First we set up some variables for the source and destination by using the host variables that were passed to us from Conductor.
-Interestingly if you look at how it pulls the Destination host.. it just pulls it from its own CONF file, since the "destination" is actually where this is running.
-Once that is done the code is first passed over to driver.check\_can\_live\_migrate\_destination.
-It stores the return of this into dest\_check\_data, and remember that our driver is Xenapi, we head over there for now and will come back here once we fill in the dest\_check\_data.
+Now I need to handle some setup here and to make a few returns to this code, so let's step through it.
+First, I set up some variables for the source and destination by using the host variables that were passed to us from Conductor.
+Interestingly, it pulls the Destination host from its own *CONF* file, since this code is actually running on the destination.
+Once that is done, the code is first passed over to *driver.check_can_live_migrate_destination*.
+It stores the returned data of this operation in *dest_check_data*.
+Because the driver is XenAPI, execution shifts there for now, and returns once the *dest_check_data* is filled in.

-*nova.compute.manager.\_do\_check\_can\_live\_migrate\_destination* ->
+*nova.compute.manager._do_check_can_live_migrate_destination* ->
 {% highlight python %}
     def _do_check_can_live_migrate_destination():
         src_compute_info = obj_base.obj_to_primitive(self._get_compute_info(ctxt, instance.host))